CIROH-UA/ngen-datastream/README.md

 ├── conf_nwmurl.json
 ```
 ### `datastream-resources/`
-Copied into `data_dir` if user supplied, generated if not.
+Copied into `data_dir` if user supplied, generated with defaults if not.
 Holds the data files required to perform computations required by the datastream.
 The user can supply this directory by pointing the configuration file to `resource_dir`.
 If not given by the user, datastream will generate this folder with these [defaults](#resource_dir).
 If the user executes the stream in this way, there is no control over the spatial domain.
-This option is intended for demonstration purposes only.
 ```
 datastream-resources/
 │